samudurand/article-streamer/README.md

 ![current architecture](./readme-assets/schema.png)

-# Components

-This system is composed of 6 elements

-- An **aggregator** : aggregates tweets, posts and all other items streamed from the sources (Twitter, Instagram...).
-All tweets are put in a pending topic in Kafka for 12h.
-- A **score updater** (Twitter specific) : loads periodically (every 12h) all pending tweets and update their Score based on their current popularity, before sending them for analytics and persistence
--

 # Article Streamer

 The idea of this project is to provide a tool that will aggregate articles about one or several provided subjects (Scala, Spark...) from various sources (Twitter, Linkedin, Blogs... ).
 For each a score will be calculated.
 That score will represent the potential interest or value based on their popularity and other factors (to be determined)

+# Components

+This system has 5 main components :

+- An **aggregator** : aggregates tweets, posts and all other items streamed from the possible article sources (Twitter, Instagram...).
+See the [README](./aggregator/README.md) for usage and details.
+- A **score updater** (Twitter specific) : loads periodically (every 12h) all pending tweets and update their *score* based on their current popularity.
+See the [README](./twitter-score-updater/README.md) for usage and details.
+- A **processor** : process all articles as soon available, then apply some analytics, and finally persist each into the main DB.
+See the [README](./processor/README.md) for usage and details.
+- A **data server** : simple app serving/manipulating the data stored in the main DB.
+See the [README](./data-server/README.md) for usage and details.
+- A **webapp** : used to browse the articles stored in the main DB, and to manipulate there current state.
+See the [README](./webapp/README.md) for usage and details.

 ## Deploy and run the Aggregator on Heroku